hexbatch/apple-core/v1/docs/layers/a-core-layers/services/session-services.md

 * a command pallet - a set that allows tokens to have well known attributes to read and write from
   * each token has a sorting attribute, a read attribute and a write attribute.
 These can be remotes or scripts
 * session data - a set that stores tokens used to remember stuff about this session
+* options:
+  * can have a filter to limit the tokens reported back
+  * can be set to human mode

 # API